senny/emacs-eclim/README.md

 	(global-company-mode t)

 ## Optional dependencies
-* A recent version (0.6.0 or later) of [yasnippet](http://code.google.com/p/yasnippet/).
+* A recent version (0.6.0 or later) of [yasnippet]
 * A recent version (tested with 0.5) of [company-mode]
+* A recent version (tested with 1.4) version of [auto-complete-mode]
 * ido-mode (part of emacs as of version 22)

 ## Usage
-To get started just lunch the eclim executable that the placed in your Eclipse installation directory.
+To get started just launch the eclim executable that the placed in your Eclipse installation directory.

 * [Projects](http://wiki.github.com/senny/emacs-eclim/projects)
 * [Code Completion](http://wiki.github.com/senny/emacs-eclim/code-completion)